Click here to see an exhibit depicting distances from Midway.

 The MNCC makes recommendations to the City of Chicago regarding noise reduction programs at Midway such as the Fly Quiet Program, the Sound Insulation Programs, and the Airport Noise Management System (ANMS).
 The MNCC has hosted more than 80 public meetings regarding aircraft noise around Midway since its inception in 1996.
 At these meetings the MNCC discusses progress with the sound insulation programs and reviews the quarterly ANMS report.
 The ANMS report consists of runway use reports, airline and aircraft fleet mix reports, aircraft noise reports, and aircraft noise complaints.

-Since 1996, the MNCC’s membership has grown to include Chicago wards surrounding Midway, suburban municipalities, and Cook County as follows:
+Since 1996, the MNCC’s membership has grown to include Chicago wards and suburban municipalities surrounding Midway as follows:

-The CDA and the ONCC disseminate a variety of information related to aircraft noise issues through its community outreach programs.
+The CDA and the MNCC disseminate a variety of information related to aircraft noise issues through its community outreach programs.
 Some of that information is aboard the CDA Community Outreach Vehicle (COV).

 The COV is powered by compressed natural gas (CNG) and is equipped with an ADA-compliant automatic hydraulic wheelchair lift.